What’s a digital producer?

 We also straddle the line of empathizing with the client and commiserating with the team.
 It’s easy to make an enemy out difficult clients, but we have to remind ourselves (and the frustrated team) that there are many external factors that could be affecting the folks on the other end of the phone.
 Happy people on both sides make for more successful projects.

 Producers play zone defense.
 If any problem comes into our area of the court, we deal with it — which is why a creative or technical background is more important to for an Upstatement producer than traditional PM training.
-For me, that’s meant making .gifs for presentations, giving design feedback, and hopping into Wordpress sites to try to recreate bugs in an effort to keep the momentum going on projects.
-I know Cameron has filled similar gaps in his projects, too.
+For me, that’s meant spinning up presentations, offering design feedback, using my eagle-eye newspaper copy editing skills, updating JSON files, and hopping into sites to try to recreate bugs in an effort to keep the momentum going on projects.

 If we can’t address a client or team member’s problems, we’ve at least read the playbook, and know where to pass the ball to keep the game going.